Bollywood dance

 If you're inspired to dance Bollywood style, here are some tips to get you started:

-1. Embrace the Energy: Bollywood dance is all about energy and enthusiasm.
-Let go of inhibitions and embrace the joyous and vibrant nature of the dance form.
+1. Bollywood dance is all about energy and enthusiasm, so you can forget about any rules and just enjoy the moves.
 Feel the music and let it guide your movements.

-2. Expressive Facial Expressions: Bollywood dance relies heavily on facial expressions to convey emotions and tell a story.
+2. Bollywood dance relies heavily on facial expressions to convey emotions and tell a story.
 Practice emoting through your face while maintaining coordination with your body movements.

-3. Learn Basic Moves: Begin by mastering the basic Bollywood dance moves, such as the thumka (hip sway), hand gestures, and footwork.
-These foundational steps will help you build a strong base for more complex routines.
+3. Begin by mastering the basic Bollywood dance moves, such as the thumka (hip sway), hand gestures, and footwork.
+Don't try to learn the most difficult moves right away, because it's unlikely to be successful.

-4. Watch Indian films: Watching Bollywood movies and music videos is an excellent way to observe different dance styles and learn from professionals.
-Pay attention to the choreography, body language, and overall presentation.
+4. Watch Bollywood movies and music videos to observe different dance styles and learn from professionals.
+It is important to pay attention to both the overall story and the dance elements – choreography, body language and overall presentation.

 History of Bollywood Dance

 The history of Bollywood dances examples dates back to the early 20th century when Indian cinema was in its nascent stage.
 Initially, Bollywood movies drew inspiration from traditional Indian dances and folk performances.
-As Indian cinema evolved, dance sequences became an integral part of the storytelling process, with choreographers experimenting with classical dance forms and creating unique styles.
+Then Indian cinema expanded rapidly and dance scenes became an integral part of the narrative.
+Choreographers started mixing up classical dance with new moves, so they created a lot of their own unique styles.

 Bollywood Dance Origin